-Many backyard birders are astonished at the wide variety of winter birds that visit their feeders even on the coldest days, and they may wonder “how do wild birds keep warm in winter?”
+Many birders are astonished at the wide variety of winter birds that visit their feeders even on the coldest days, and they may wonder "do birds get cold?" and “how do wild birds keep warm in winter?”
 Birds have many superb adaptations that allow them to survive even in the most frigid conditions, and birders who understand what birds need to keep warm can easily help their feathered friends.

 Bird Body Temperatures

 What Cold Birds Do to Keep Warm

-Birds have many physical and behavioral adaptations to keep warm, no matter what the low temperatures of their surroundings.
+Birds have many physical and behavioral adaptations to keep warm, no matter how low the temperatures of their surroundings may be.

 - Feathers: Birds’ feathers provide remarkable insulation against the cold, and many bird species grow extra feathers as part of a late fall molt to give them thicker protection in the winter.
 The oil that coats birds’ feathers from their uropygial gland also provides insulation as well as waterproofing.

 - Legs and Feet: Birds’ legs and feet are covered with specialized scales that minimize heat loss.
-Birds can also control the temperature of their legs and feet separately from their bodies by constricting blood flow to their extremities, thereby reducing heat loss.
+Birds can also control the temperature of their legs and feet separately from their bodies by constricting blood flow to their extremities, thereby reducing heat loss without risking frostbite.

 - Fat Reserves: Even small birds can build up fat reserves to serve as insulation and extra energy for generating body heat.
 Many birds will gorge during the fall when food sources are abundant, giving them an extra fatty layer before winter arrives.

 - Fluffing: Birds fluff out their feathers to create air pockets for additional insulation in cold temperatures.
 This can make them look fat and puffy while they are toasty warm.

-- Tucking: It is not unusual to see a bird standing on one leg or crouched to cover both legs with its feathers to shield them from the cold.
+- Tucking: It is not unusual to see a bird standing on one leg or crouched to cover both legs with its feathers to shield bare skin from the cold.
 Birds can also tuck their bills into their shoulder feathers for protection and to breathe air warmed from their body heat.